 2300 København S

-Between 2019-2022 I was principal investigator of the collective research project “Music as social intervention.
-Investigating musical sociality among marginalized children and youth” funded by The Danish Arts Foundation and Arts Council Norway as part of the research program Art and social communities, and between 2020-2022 of the practice-based collective research project “Contemporary music from the Middle East” funded by The Danish Institute in Damascus.
+Between 2019-2022, I was principal investigator of the collective research project “Music as social intervention.
+Investigating musical sociality among marginalised children and youth” funded by the Danish Arts Foundation and Arts Council Norway as part of the research programme Art and Social Communities, and between 2020-2022 of the practice-based collective research project “Contemporary music from the Middle East” funded by the Danish Institute in Damascus.

-Currently, I am principal investigator of the collective research project Gendering Music Matter (2022-2024, Independent Research Fund Denmark's Inge Lehmann program) that from an ethnographic perspective and informed by theories on infrastructure, affect and a feminist (post)phenomenology examines the mechanisms that promote or hinder equal participation for professionals working within the Danish popular music industry.
+I am currently (2022-2024) the principal investigator of the collaborative research project "Gendering Music Matter" (GEMMA), funded by the Independent Research Fund Denmark's Inge Lehmann Programme, which uses an ethnographic perspective, informed by theories of infrastructure, affect and feminist (post)phenomenology, to investigate the mechanisms that promote or hinder equal participation for professionals working in the Danish popular music industry.